 - cupcake storage carrier

-These easy vegan chocolate cupcakes are quick and decedent, here are a few tips that help make them truly the BEST recipe!
+These easy gluten free chocolate cupcakes are quick and decedent, here are a few tips that help make them truly the BEST recipe!

 - Choosing the right almond flour – This recipe requires a blanched super fine almond flour which is not the same as almond meal.